-The Equal Justice Project (EJP) is a non-partisan pro bono initiative that applies law students’ legal training and knowledge to promote social equality, inclusivity, and access to justice in our local and wider community.
+The Equal Justice Project (EJP) is a non-partisan pro bono charity that applies law students’ legal training and knowledge to promote social equality, inclusivity, and access to justice in our local and wider community.

 What We Do